TUMLWE/PAL/docs/source/user_guide.rst

 SUBMODEL
 """"""""

+SUBMODEL variables can perform READ/WRITE actions to a HOST variable, while they cannot perform actions on SUBMODEL.
+For each Simulink model, it is reccommended to include **all** model inputs and outputs as SUBMODEL variables (with the correct port numbering).
+For each SUBMODEL application, a further **AppStatus** status variable should be included, which is used to inform the HOST application about the execution of the SUBMODEL.

 **SUBMODEL Variables**

+Also SUBMODEL variables must be single numerical values, i.e, arrays are not allowed.
+The "IO" type field must match the type of port of Simulink model, except for "status" variables.
+Generally, each SUBMODEL will contain nI + nO + 1 variables, which nI/nO the number of input/output ports of a Simulink model.

 .. csv-table::  SVI_Definition - SUBMODELS sheet
    :file: svi_definition_submodels.csv
    :widths: 30, 30, 40
    :header-rows: 1

+Below, an exemplary sketch that illustrates the data transmission of two ITFC variables (a structure and an array), which are exchanged with a Simulink model

 .. image:: images/org_chart.png
    :width: 1000